pascallaliberte/pascallaliberte.me/jtbd/purchase-interview/focus-course.md

 ### Q. Why are you interested in knowing about my experience with The Focus Course?

 There's this buyer psychology theory called Jobs-To-Be-Done.
-It's been formulated by Harvard School of Business professor Clayton Christensen, and it basically says that people don't buy products, they hire products for a job.
+It's been formulated by Harvard Business School professor Clayton Christensen.
+Its main idea: people don't _buy_ products, they _hire_ products for a _job_.
 I have ideas for creating personal growth-type products, and want to generally find the jobs for which people hire personal growth-type products.
 The interview will use an approach based on the ideas behind the theory (I'll ask you to tell me about the situations preceding your purchase -- you share with me what you'd like to share).

 ### Q. Will you share details about my situation with others?